 The IPS framework is written in Python, and requires Python 3.6+.
 There are a few other packages that may be needed for certain components or utilities.
-The framework does use the Python package ConfigObj, and urllib3 is used to communicate with the IPS Portal.
+The framework does use the Python package ConfigObj, however the source is already included and no package installation is necessary (likewise for Python 3.6 and the processing module).